Peanut Butter Oatmeal Chocolate Chip Cookies

 Nope!
 Just use whole gluten free old fashioned rolled oats, no need to grind them up.

 I love how light these taste.
-They are chewy and sweet and the texture isn’t exactly like normal cookies (obviously), but it is addictive!
+They are chewy and sweet and the texture isn’t exactly like normal cookies, but they are so delicious you won’t be able to stop at just one!

 Are you making this recipe?
 I want to see!
 Don’t forget to tag me on instagram @buildyourbite and hashtag #buildyourbite with your recipe creations!